 3. Avoid using pesticides and prevent ozone depletion

 Pesticides may be an easy solution for getting rid of weed, but are harmful for the ozone layer.
 The best solution for this would be to try using natural remedies, rather than heading out for pesticides.
 You can perhaps try to weed manually or mow your garden consistently so as to avoid weed-growth.
+Or else, try Urban Aerofarming, which requires less water, less space and little to no amount of pesticides.
+To know more about Urban Aerofarms, scroll down.
 You can check out the different DIY ideas to make your own eco-friendly pesticides at home to prevent ozone depletion.

 4. Developing stringent regulations for rocket launches

 The world is progressing at a drastic pace.
 As we progress on various scientific discoveries, the need of the hour also requires people to travel out of space.
 The number of rocket launches has increased drastically.
 This in turn is equally damaging the ozone layer in many ways.
 A study shows that the harm caused by rocket launches would outpace the harm caused due to CFCs.

 At present, the global rocket launches do not contribute hugely to ozone layer depletion.
 Due to the advancement of the space industry, it will become a major contributor to ozone depletion.
 All types of rocket engines result in combustion by products that are ozone-destroying compounds that are expelled directly in the middle and upper stratosphere layer – near the ozone layer.

 5. Banning the use of dangerous nitrous oxide

 In the late 70’s the world was taken by surprise with a study that triggered a red alert pertaining to the destruction caused to the ozone layer.
 It had all the necessary information that helped us to understand what exactly was going on.
 Even the facts and figures mentioned in the study clearly pointed out towards the alarming rate of how the ozone layer was being depleted.